 3. Legal Compliance

-Fundraising ethics also means following all the applicable laws, rules and regulations.
-By adhering to all the laws, the organisation can expect long-term sustainability and the trust of everyone involved.
+Fundraising ethics also means following all the applicable laws, rules, and regulations.
+By adhering to all the laws, the organization can expect long-term sustainability and the trust of everyone involved.

 4. Using Funds Responsibly